Everything You Need to Know About the Whanganui Great Walk

 4 Days – Ohinepane-Pipiriki

 Starting from Ohinepane, this allows you to take a detour up the Ohura River to Ohura Falls, that you would otherwise miss if you took 3 days.
-You’ll need camping equipment for the campsites, as the nearest hut is 72.5km away from Ohinepane.
+You’ll need camping equipment for the campsites, as the nearest hut is 72.5km (45 miles) away from Ohinepane.

 3 Days – Whakahoro-Pipiriki